walteis/ArduinoExperiments/Weather_Station_Sender/README.md

 Data is sent in a home-grown packet with station id and sensor readings.

-### Note:
-The schematic shows an RHT03 instead of a DHT11.
-This is only because Fritzing didn't have a DHT11 component available for the drawing.

 ## Packet structure
   unit id (three bytes) <br />
   packet type (two bytes) <br />